Harold Budd discography

 Harold Budd (born May 24, 1936 - December 7, 2020) was an American ambient/avant-garde composer and poet.
 Born in Los Angeles, he was raised in the Mojave Desert.

-His discography consists of sixteen studio albums, one EP, two live albums, three soundtrack albums and several collaborations with other artists.
+His discography consists of fifteen studio albums, one EP, three live albums, three soundtrack albums and several collaborations with other artists.
 His first recording The Oak of the Golden Dreams / Coeur D'Orr was released in 1971, but subsequently Budd didn't release anything until Brian Eno released The Pavilion of Dreams on his Obscure Records label in 1978.
 Since then he has been a prolific recording artist.